vashneyakash/conversations.github.io/2022-06-06-Identify-Your-Interests.md

 To be bale to speak clearly in a conversation.
 You should have a crisp knowledge of your favourite movies, games, series, anime, music ,etc.

 ### Conversation starters
-1. Did you have dinner? or Have you had your dinner?
+1. Did you eat dinner? or Did you have dinner? or Have you had your dinner?
+  - Yes, I have done dinner.
+My dinner was dal bati.
+2. What did you eat?
-2. When do you go for gym?
+3. When do you go for gym?
-3. What else we can discuss?
+4. What else we can discuss?
-4. What last movie did you watch?
+5. What last movie did you watch?
-5. How was your day?
+6. How was your day?
-6. Can we do call few more times?
+7. Can we do call few more times?
 It will help to understand each other.
-7. I am paying for lunch.
+8. I am paying for lunch.
-8. What do you do on weekends?
+9. What do you do on weekends?

 ### My favourite movie
 My favourite movie is inception.
 I was mind bogling movie.
 I like leonardo di caprio movies.
 Like Shutter Island, departed ,etc.